eshalshaikh07/IC741tester/README.md

 | **Test Pin (A0)**    | Used to apply test voltage                      |
 | **IC741 Power**      | Vcc (+) to 5V, GND (-) to GND                   |

 ---

-## How It Works 🔧
-1. Connect the circuit according to the selected amplifier mode.
-2. Open the Serial Monitor (Baud Rate: 9600).
-3. Select a mode by entering:
-   - **1** → Inverting Amplifier Test 🔄
-   - **2** → Non-Inverting Amplifier Test ➕
-   - **3** → Voltage Follower Test ⬅️
-4. Follow the on-screen instructions to make connections.
-5. Type 'Y' when ready to start the test.
-6. The system will apply a test voltage and measure the output.
-7. The Serial Monitor will indicate whether the IC741 is **GOOD** ✅ or **BAD** ❌.

----